-The goal is to determine whether only the femoral nerve is involved or other nerves also contribute to the condition.
-If your doctor suspects that you have femoral neuropathy, they may recommend some exercises that you can do at home to help fix it yourself.
+The goal is to determine whether only the femoral nerve is involved or whether other nerves also contribute to the condition.
+If your doctor suspects that you have femoral neuropathy, they may recommend exercises you can do at home to help fix it yourself.

 These exercises may include stretching and strengthening exercises for the thigh and leg muscles.
 In some cases, your doctor may also ask how long it takes for a Pinched Femoral Nerve to Heal?